 The Students in Need Group (SING) provides information and referral services to help students overcome barriers to their educational success, such as financial hardships, hunger, and emergency problems.
-This program finds help for students by working in conjunction with OC programs, such as the OC Foundation and the ASOC Sheryle McKinley Food bank, and community agencies.
+This program finds help for students by working in conjunction with OC programs, such as the OC Foundation and the ASOC Sheryl McKinley Food bank, and community agencies.
 Serving Bremerton, Shelton and Poulsbo campuses.

-Students in Need Group OC Bremerton: Humanities and Student Services Bldg, Rm 206 360.475.6817
+Students in Need Group OC Bremerton: Humanities and Student Services Bldg, Rm 207 360.475.6817

-E-mail: pthomas@olympic.edu www.olympic.edu/SING
+E-mail: pthomas@olympic.edu www.olympic.edu/services/students-need-group-sing